AlexsLemonade/2021-november-training/virtual-workshop/workshop-structure.md

 Your instructors will be available via Slack during the consultation sessions listed in the [workshop schedule](SCHEDULE.md).
 You may also remain in the Zoom meeting used for the day's instruction session, which will be used for breakout room functionality for grouping participants that want to work together.
-If you need to share your screen with an instructor during the a consultation day, the instructor will [start a Zoom meeting and you will be able to join from Slack](../virtual-setup/zoom-procedures.md#joining-a-zoom-call-from-slack).
+If you need to share your screen with an instructor during a consultation day, the instructor will [start a Zoom meeting and you will be able to join from Slack](../virtual-setup/zoom-procedures.md#joining-a-zoom-call-from-slack).

 ### Using communication platforms during consultation sessions

-Our goal during consultation days is to make sure you get the support you need from instructors, to facilitate peer-to-peer learning, and to maximize the information that is available to everyone a form that is discoverable in the future.
+Our goal during consultation days is to make sure you get the support you need from instructors, to facilitate peer-to-peer learning, and to maximize the information that is available to everyone in a form that is discoverable in the future.
 For these reasons, the main process for communication on consultation days is the training-specific Slack channel.
 We recommend following these [posting for error help guidelines](posting-errors-guidelines.md) when you request help for errors you encounter in your code.